syncfusion-content/blazor-docs/blazor/scheduler/appointments.md

 }
 ```

-## Custom sorting to render appointments
+## Customize the order of the overlapping events

-By default, the scheduler can render the events based on the start and end time sorting.
-Now we can customize the sorting based on the custom fields by using the `SortBy` property grouped under the `EventSettings` property.
+By default, the scheduler will render the overlapping events based on the start and end time.
+Now we can customize the order of the overlapping events based on the custom fields by using the `SortBy` property grouped under the `EventSettings` property.
 The following code example shows how to sort the appointments based on the custom field **RankId** as follows.

 ```cshtml
 @using Syncfusion.Blazor.Schedule